bwoodsend/polycotylus/docs/source/gpg.rst

 GnuPG Signing
 =============

-Some distributions, namely Arch, Fedora, Manjaro and OpenSUSE, optionally use GnuPG_ to sign their packages.
+Some distributions, namely Arch, Fedora and Manjaro, optionally use GnuPG_ to sign their packages.
 Other distributions either use their own wrappers around OpenSSL, for which the signing process is documented under :ref:`each distribution's quirks page <building for>`, or don't meaningfully support signing.